-Home owners: In 2014-15 in Victoria, 44% of Indigenous Australians aged 18 and over reported owning their own homes, compared with 71% of non-Indigenous Australians.
+Home owners: In 2014-15 in South Australia, 34% of Indigenous Australians aged 18 and over reported owning their own homes, compared with 74% of non-Indigenous Australians.

-Nationally, 29% of Indigenous Australians owned their own homes, compared with 69% of non-Indigenous Australians (Table 2.01.17, Figure 2.01.1).
+Nationally in 2014-15, 29% of Indigenous Australians owned their own homes, compared with 69% of non-Indigenous Australians (Table 2.01.17, Figure 2.01.1).

-Renters: In 2014-15 in Victoria, 55% of Indigenous Australians reported that they rented, compared with 26% of non-Indigenous Australians.
-A higher proportion of Indigenous Australians (16%) than non-Indigenous Australians (2%) rented through state housing authorities (organisations subsidised by public funds).
-For other organisations (such as housing cooperatives, church groups and Indigenous housing organisations), the rates for Indigenous and non-Indigenous Australians were 9.3% and 0.3%, respectively.
+Renters: In 2014-15 in South Australia, 65% of Indigenous Australians reported that they rented, compared with 25% of non-Indigenous Australians.
+A higher proportion of Indigenous Australians (33%) than non-Indigenous Australians (4%) rented through state housing authorities (organisations subsidised by public funds).
+For other organisations (such as housing cooperatives, church groups and Indigenous housing organisations) the proportions for Indigenous Australians were 8.5% and 1.1%, respectively.

-Nationally, 70% of Indigenous Australians rented, compared with 29% of non-Indigenous Australians.
-A higher proportion of Indigenous Australians rented through state or territory housing authorities (23% for Indigenous Australians and 3% for non-Indigenous Australians) or other organisations (12% and 0.5%, respectively) (Table 2.01.17, Figure 2.01.1).
+Nationally in 2014-15, 70% of Indigenous Australians rented, compared with 29% of non-Indigenous Australians.
+A higher proportion of Indigenous than non-Indigenous Australians rented through state or territory housing authorities (23% and 3%, respectively) or other organisations (12% and 0.5%, respectively) (Table 2.01.17, Figure 2.01.1).

-Overcrowding: In 2014-15 in Victoria, 12% of Indigenous Australians reported living in overcrowded households, compared with 6% of non-Indigenous Australians.
+Overcrowding: In 2014-15 in South Australia, 13% of Indigenous Australians reported living in overcrowded households, compared with 4% of non-Indigenous Australians.
+A higher proportion of Indigenous Australians in Remote areas reported living in overcrowded households (43%) compared with Non-remote areas (7%).

-Nationally, 21% of Indigenous Australians lived in overcrowded households, compared with 6% of non-Indigenous Australians.
-A higher proportion of Indigenous Australians in Remote areas reported living in overcrowded households (41%) compared with Non-remote areas (15%) (Table 2.01.2, Figure 2.01.2).
+Nationally in 2014-15, 21% of Indigenous and 6% of non-Indigenous Australians lived in overcrowded households.
+A higher proportion of Indigenous Australians in Remote than Non-remote areas lived in overcrowded households (41% compared with 15%) (Table 2.01.2, Figure 2.01.2).

-Specialist homelessness services: In 2014-15 in Victoria, the rate of specialist homelessness services use by Indigenous Australians (all ages) was 10.7 times the rate for non-Indigenous Australians (1,502 compared with 140 per 10,000).
+Specialist homelessness services: In 2014-15 in South Australia, the rate of specialist homelessness services use by Indigenous Australians (all ages) was 13 times the rate for non-Indigenous Australians (1,166 compared with 91 per 10,000).

-Nationally, the rate of specialist homelessness services use by Indigenous Australians (all ages) was 8.7 times the rate for non-Indigenous Australians (693 compared with 80 per 10,000) (Table 2.01.30, Figure 2.01.3).
+Nationally in 2014-15, the rate of specialist homelessness services use by Indigenous Australians (all ages) was 8.7 times the rate for non-Indigenous Australians (693 compared with 80 per 10,000) (Table 2.01.30, Figure 2.01.3).

-Trend over time: Between 2004-05 and 2014-15 in Victoria, the proportion of Indigenous Australians reporting that they live in overcrowded households varied between a maximum of 14% and a minimum of 12%.
+Trend over time: Between 2004-05 and 2014-15 in South Australia, the proportion of Indigenous Australians that reported they live in overcrowded households decreased from 24% to 13%.

-Nationally between 2004-05 and 2014-15, the proportion of Indigenous Australians living in overcrowded households decreased from 27% to 21% (Table 2.01.24).
+Nationally, between 2004-05 and 2014-15, the proportion of Indigenous Australians living in overcrowded households decreased from 27% to 21% (Table 2.01.24).